Stocks Hit Record Highs as Investors Ignore Impeachment | Breitbart

 The stock market has had a tremendous year.
 The Dow is up 19.49 percent compared with a year ago.
 The S&P 500 is up 25.42 percent.
 The Nasdaq is up 30.18 percent.

-The exuberance of investors contrasts sharply with the deep divides in Washington, D.C., where Democrats have used their House majority to relentlessly attack President Donald Trump and now appear certain to vote to impeach him.
+The exuberance of investors contrasts sharply with the deep divides in Washington, DC, where Democrats have used their House majority to relentlessly attack President Donald Trump and now appear certain to vote to impeach him.
 The stock market’s performance is even more remarkable given the inversion of the yield curve earlier this year and the mainstream media’s fearmongering about recession risks and trade tensions earlier this year.

 .